ildyria/Dance/Waltz.md

 2. Side step to the right on beats 1 2.
 3. Step Left Foot forward on beat 3 to get into... natural turn ?

-# Wisk
+# Whisk

 Core movement should form an inverted C, the trampoline effect is present.
 Pay attention to the direction of the left foot when going forward, it is going straight.
 Rotation to the left when stepping forward (CBM).

 # General remarks

 Continue movements with the second leg.
 You don't move the first leg and then do nothing (stand still).
 Your second leg should be felt through the movement.

 When standing continue the movement with the nose.

 Increase the lowering.

 After a Chasse in line of dance, CBM diagonal to wall.